Yingxuan-Selina-Bian/Yingxuan-Selina-Bian/README.md

 # Hi, This is Selina Bian! 👋
 - Enthusiastic about leveraging data and LLM for actionable business insights and solutions
-- Ex-Intern at Budweiser, TikTok, & BCG
+- Ex-Intern at Budweiser & TikTok & BCG
 - MS in Business Analytics @ UC Davis
 - Contact me via yingxuanbian1122@gmail.com